-The above iterative method allows us to update the rating tensor $\hat{\mathbf{R}}$ based on gradients.
-However, there are two additional issues that need to be addressed.
-First, during optimization, we need to ensure that the entries in $\hat{\mathbf{R}}$ should always within the range of $[0,1]$ and sum to $1$ while gradient updates might break these constraints.
-To this end, after each gradient update, we project each entry to $[0,1]$ and apply the following widely used $0$-$1$ normalization method to all entries:

-These operations ensure that the entries of $\hat{\mathbf{R}}$ could be interpreted as the probabilities of adding certain ratings during optimization.
-Second, after optimization, we will need to discretize the ratings and simultaneously pick $B$ ratings for each fake user.
-While various methods exist, we found in our experiments that simply selecting the rating value with the highest probability could achieve the best attack performance.
-Specifically, given the optimized rating tensor $\hat{\mathbf{R}}$, we discretize each rating vector $\hat{\mathbf{R}}_{ij}$ as $(l,p_l)$, where $p_l = \max_{l} \hat{\mathbf{R}}_{ij}$ and $l$ is the corresponding index of $p_l$.
-Then, for a user $i$, we rank the discrete ratings in descending order of $p_l$ and pick top-$B$ as the injected ratings.
+After the optimization, we will need to discretize the ratings and simultaneously pick $B$ (budget) ratings for each fake user.
+Since the highest value of probabilities $\max_{l}\hat{\mathbf{R}}_{uvl}$ are served as weights in the training loss in Eqn~\eqref{loss-for-tensor}, we discretize each rating vector $\hat{\mathbf{R}}_{ij}$ as $(l,p_l)$ and pick top-$B$ ratings by ranking the $p_l$ in descending order as the injected ratings, where $p_l = \max_{l} \hat{\mathbf{R}}_{ij}$ and the discrete rating $l$ is obtained by the corresponding index of $p_l$.
+In doing so, we have tackled the problem of simultaneously determining the optimal edges and ratings.